-&lt;sup>1 All dates refer to the December in the year in which the IRM for the succeeding Capability Year is being determined.
+All dates refer to the December in the year in which the IRM for the succeeding Capability Year is being determined.

-4. If, after the Executive Committee reviews the preliminary IRM base case assumption changes and concludes that the Final IRM should be reconsidered, the NYISO shall be requested to conduct a Tan 45 study using the new information.
+and concludes that the Final IRM should be reconsidered, the NYISO shall be requested to conduct a Tan 45 study using the new information.
 The Executive Committee will not, except in extraordinary circumstances, request the NYISO to conduct a new Tan 45 study after December 15.